DennisGundersen/MT4-To-CSharp-Bridge-Using-DNNE/README.md

 8. Add EA to chart.

 ## About MT4
 MetaTrader 4 is an electronic trading platform for foreign exchange traders by MetaQuotes.
 It has a simple built in programming IDE (MetaQuotes Language Editor, press F4 inside MT4) with is own language (MQL) which has a C++ like syntax.
-MQL allows traders to automate actions and strategies as well as connecting to external tools such as MathLab, R or AI.
+MQL allows traders to automate actions and strategies as well as connecting to external tools such as MatLab, R or AI.
 MT4 itself is available for free from any number of Forex brokers, just open a demo account and download the client.

 ### Hints about programming in MT4
 * You can program visual clues as "Indicators", or automate trading using "Expert Advisors" (EA).
 This project is an EA.